 - An angle grinder with the proper flap wheel for stainless.
 Avoid keeping it steady on one spot to avoid discolorization.

 - Sandblasting with clean silica sand for quick results.

 However, there is an important notice.
 You cannot use a tool contaminated with iron particles on the stainless component.

-If you use a contaminated tool, you can use a mild chemical cleaner to remove the free iron.
+If you use a contaminated tool or wheel, use a mild chemical cleaner to remove the free iron.

-Furthermore, ensure that all grinding wheels, discs, wire brushes, etc., specifically mention they are suitable for use on stainless steel.
+Furthermore, ensure that all grinding wheels, discs, wire brushes, etc., mention they are suitable for stainless steel.

 On the other hand, all short of unwanted materials may cover the mild steel part, such as:

-- Mill scale that is a superficial mixture of iron oxides created when the steel went through hot rolling.
+- Mill scale, a layer of iron oxides created when the steel went through hot rolling.
 Fresh mill scale is hard to remove.
 Here is a detailed article on how to remove mill scale.